 The formula is the following:

-Gross pay = gross hourly rate x number of hours worked for a pay period
+Gross pay = gross hourly rate x number of hours worked in a pay period

 You can thus easily calculate the gross wage of an hourly worker according to the number of pay periods.
 The period can be a week, month, or even year, but in all cases, you must use the gross hourly wages that you have set when hiring the employee.